-18 June 2020 is World Sustainable Gastronomy Day – an awareness day created by UNESCO in 2016 to encourage all of us to think about protecting local food culture, as well as where the ingredients we use are from, how they’re grown and how they get to market and, from there, onto our plates.
+18 June 2021 was World Sustainable Gastronomy Day – an awareness day created by UNESCO in 2016 to encourage all of us to think about protecting local food culture, as well as where the ingredients we use are from, how they’re grown and how they get to market and, from there, onto our plates.

 Even before Covid-19, environmental consciousness was growing around the globe, and buying locally and from more sustainable sources was already on the menu – both for the hospitality industry, for all businesses and for the population in general.
 Looking for inspiration to choose more sustainable options affects us all.

-During lockdown, we’ve seen evidence that a reduced carbon footprint really can make a difference – and quickly.
+During the lockdowns, we’ve seen evidence that a reduced carbon footprint really can make a difference – and quickly.
 Pollution levels over our towns have diminished, while wildlife has flourished.
-What’s more, as we move out of lockdown, supporting the businesses in our communities – kick-starting our local economies – is more important than ever before.
+What’s more, as we moved out of the restrictions, supporting the businesses in our communities – kick-starting our local economies – was more important than ever before.

 World Sustainable Gastronomy Day for hospitality – approaching sustainable gastronomy